 - other irregularities in the lining of the colon

-If you have left-sided colitis, the lining of your colon will start to look normal again once your doctor has navigated past the splenic flexure.
+If you have left-sided colitis, the lining of your colon will start to look usual again once your doctor has navigated past the splenic flexure.

 5-ASA is also available as a suppository or enema.
-If you have left-sided ulcerative colitis, your doctor will likely prescribe an enema.
-A suppository wouldn’t reach enough of the affected area.
+If you have left-sided UC, your doctor will likely prescribe an enema.
+A suppository might not reach enough of the affected area.

-If your symptoms don’t respond to a 5-ASA, your doctor may prescribe oral corticosteroids.
-Oral corticosteroids can reduce inflammation.
-They are often successful when taken with 5-ASA medications.
+If your symptoms don’t respond to 5-ASA, your doctor may prescribe oral corticosteroids.
+Oral corticosteroids can lower inflammation.
+They’re often successful when taken with 5-ASA medications.

-If your symptoms do not respond to either 5-ASA or oral corticosteroid treatments, your doctor may prescribe infliximab (Remicade).
-Infliximab is an antibody that targets and inactivates immune system proteins known to cause ulcerative colitis inflammation.
+If your symptoms are moderate to severe, your doctor may prescribe a biologic drug.
+These are antibodies that target inactivated immune system proteins known to cause UC inflammation.

 In severe, rare instances, you may require hospitalization to treat your symptoms.
 If you’re hospitalized, you may receive intravenous (IV) steroids or other IV medications that can help stabilize your condition.

-Sometimes, your doctor may recommend removing the affected portion of the colon.
-This is usually recommended only if you have severe bleeding or the inflammation has caused a small hole in the colon.
+Sometimes, your doctor may recommend removing the affected portion of your colon.
+This is usually recommended only if you have severe bleeding or the inflammation has caused a small hole in your colon.

-More research needs to be done on the benefits of natural treatments for ulcerative colitis.
+More research needs to be done on the benefits of natural treatments and remedies for UC.
 But there are some options that may help you manage the condition.
-These include:

-Talk to your doctor before starting any of these treatments to make sure they’re safe and right for you.
+Talk with your doctor before starting any of these treatments to make sure they’re safe and right for you.